Gordon Banks (musician): Work with Marvin Gaye

 Banks first got acquainted with Marvin Gaye in 1976.
 After a year, Banks joined Gaye's band.
 After first working with Gaye with the funk hit, "Got to Give It Up" and playing guitar with Gaye on his 1977 U.S. tour, Banks helped in directing the music for Gaye's 1978 album, Here, My Dear.
 Their musical partnership grew and Banks was soon performing all over the world with Gaye as his musical director and guitarist.

 In 1980, Banks became Gaye's brother-in-law when he married Gaye's sister Zeola.

 Banks was one of the few in Gaye's revolving door of backup musicians to continue to accompany him even as several musicians would leave, some later suing Gaye for failing to pay them money for earnings during the tour.
 Banks contributed on Gaye's final Motown album, In Our Lifetime, and was the musical director of Gaye's acclaimed 1980 European tour.
-In 1981, when Gaye moved to Belgium on a tax exile, Banks relocated to Ostend where Gaye was staying with musical promoter Freddy Couseart.
+In 1981, when Gaye moved to Belgium as a tax exile, Banks relocated to Ostend where Gaye was staying with musical promoter Freddy Couseart.
 Banks helped out on Gaye's short "Heavy Love Affair" European tour that year and after the tour, helped in creating music for what turned out to be Gaye's final album in his lifetime, Midnight Love.
 In regards to the recording development of the album Banks stated:

 "It was basically him and I in the studio.
 Columbia Records gave him some new toys to play with.
 They gave him two drum machines, a synthesizer called a Roland TR-808 and a Jupiter 8.
 Marvin didn't know too much about technology so it was my job to figure out how to get the stuff working.
 He kind of liked the sounds that came from it and he went from there.
 Marvin was a great pianist.
 After getting past the challenges with the Jupiter 8, it was like he had been playing it his whole life."